andrewferlitsch/epipog-nosql/README.md

 Epipog is developed following **Agile/Scrum** methodologies using **Test-Driven Development (TDD)**.

+See our weekly to track our development and planning across sprints.

 [Sprints] (https://github.com/andrewferlitsch/epipog/wiki)

 # Design

-This release is designed using an OOD (Object Oriented Design) using a Factory Design model.
-The pipeline is partitioned into components which are dynamically instantiated and inject from an abstract or interface definition (the "factory").
+This release is designed using an OOD (Object Oriented Design) using an Abstract Factory Design model.
+The pipeline is partitioned into components which are dynamically instantiated and injected from an abstract or interface definition (the "factory").
 Each component is additionally supported with a micro-service interface.

 [ e2e Design](https://github.com/andrewferlitsch/epipog/blob/master/specs/stages/Data%20Pipeline.pptx)